-No exercise can help you unless you follow a healthy diet.
-That’s why the synergic effect of a healthy diet and physical exercise yields the best results.
-Jasmina Mitrić, our well known and acclaimed nutritionist works together with Get Fit and takes care so that you feel better, healthier, and more positive.
+No workout will help unless you eat healthy.
+Therefore, the synergistic effect of proper nutrition and physical activity produces the best results.
+Jasmina Mitric, our renowned and recognized nutritionist in collaboration with Get Fit, takes care of how you feel better, healthier and more cheerful.

-- You should have total control over what you eat.
-You shouldn’t intake anything by accident.
-We don’t live to eat, we eat to live a quality life.
+- have complete control over what you eat.
+Nothing should be ingested accidentally.
+We do not live to eat, but to eat to live quality.

-- As you are already seeking advice on weight loss, that means you’re doing something wrong and that you need help.
-This also means you need to make serious cuts and completely change your habits, and someone who knows their job can help you with that.
+- If you are already in a situation of seeking weight loss tips, it means you are wrong and need help.
+This means that you have to make serious cuts and completely change your habits, and someone who really knows what he is doing will help.

-I’d like to remind you of some basic recommendations, based on research into ways to lose fat.
-For some more specific recommendations, you need to consider you genotype, lifestyle, type and frequency of exercise, and your goals.
-Let's get to business:
+I will remind you of some general recommendations based on research into ways to lose fat.
+Some more precise recommendations, however, are dictated by your genotype, lifestyle, training status and your goals.
+Let's get to the point:

-Most diets dictate fat intake restriction and many people believe that a diet without fats is the right solution for weight loss and body mass maintenance.
-Fatty acids are essential, which means the body needs them.
-They are used in the production of hormone that helps us build muscles – testosteron.
-The more muscles we pack on, the stronger our fat burning machinery will be.
-Studies have shown that both women and men whose diet is rich in certain fats have lean body composition and lower fat percentage, unlike a diet with few fats and more carbs.
-We need to take in healthy fats in optimum quantities and we need to make sure to remove trans fats and hydrogenated fats from our diet.
-In addition to increasing LDL cholesterol and propensity to cardiovascular disease, these fats affect insulin receptors in our cells.
+Most diets limit fat intake, and many people think that a fat-free diet is a good and proper solution for weight loss and weight maintenance.
+Fatty acids are essential, which in translation means essential for the body.
+They are involved in the production of hormones that help us build muscle, testosterone.
+The more muscle we have, the stronger our fat-melting machine is.
+Studies have shown that, in both women and men, a diet rich in certain fats results in lean body composition and a lower percentage of fat, while in low fat and more carbohydrate diets this is not the case.
+Healthy fats should be consumed in an ideal ratio, and care should be taken to eliminate trans fats and hydrogenated fats from the diet.
+These fats, in addition to increasing LDL cholesterol and propensity for cardiovascular disease, also affect the insulin receptors on the cells.
 Omega-3 fats (EPA, DHA and ALA) are the healthiest fats.
-They are found in fish oil, game meat, and beef that feeds on grass.
-Omega-6 fats are found in plant oils.
-Diets that are mainly based on these fats, spread in western societies, increases the risk of cancer, cardiovascular diseases and autoimmune diseases.
-That’s why it’s key that we take in the equal amounts of fats.
+They are found in fish oil, game meat and grass fed beef.
+Omega-6 fats can be found in vegetable oils.
+A diet that predominantly contains these fats, characteristic of Western countries, increases the risk of cancer, cardiovascular disease and autoimmune diseases.
+That is why it is important that we bring in fats in equal proportion.

-For the best results, your diet needs to include low amounts of carbs and be rich in proteins.
-Complex and quality protein comes from meat and carefully combine plant-based foods.
-Numerous studies have shown that protein rich food is more efficient in fat burning than diets with little fat.
-It even produces better results than Mediterranean diet.
-All three types of diets improve health biomarkers, but protein diet is far more efficient in maintaining and increasing muscle mass as well as in burning fat.
+For best results, the diet must be low in carbohydrates and rich in protein.
+Complete and high-quality protein is provided by animal foods and carefully combined plant-based foods.
+Numerous studies have shown that a protein-rich diet is more effective in melting fat than a low-fat diet.
+It even gives much better results than the Mediterranean diet.
+All three types of diets improve biomarkers of health, but protein diets are far more effective in maintaining and building muscle mass, as well as in fat deposits melting.

-I’d like to remind you to eat food with a low glycemic index.
-The food with low glycemic index releases into the blood a low amount of glucose which can be used as energy source, without putting on fat.
-Foods with high GI significantly increase the sugar level in blood, in turn the pancreas produces too much insulin to process the sugar you’ve taken in.
-The body then enters the vicious circle – more cortisol is secreted, which together with high insulin leads to insulin resistance and causes fats to be stored in fat depots.
-I hope it’s clear how this mechanism works.
-We will talk about insulin resistance more as it is the culprit for many disorders in the body, but I want you to remember something very important - the longer you eat foods with a low GI, the higher the insulin sensitivity of your cells will be, and the better will your body composition be (a lower % of fats, more muscle mass).
+I also take this opportunity to remind you to use foods with a low glycemic index in your diet.
+Low GI foods in the blood release a small amount of glucose that can be used for fuel without being deposited in adipose tissue.
+Those with high GIs significantly raise blood sugar levels so the pancreas harbors too much insulin to metabolize sugar.
+Then the body goes into a vicious cycle - more cortisol is secreted, which, together with the elevated insulin, causes insulin resistance and fat deposition in fat depots.
+I hope this mechanism is clear to you, and we will talk about insulin resistance in more detail, since it is to blame for many disorders in the body, but I want you to remember something very important - the longer you feed by eating low GI foods, the better the insulin cell sensitivity, and better body composition (less fat%, more muscle mass).

-You’ve heard the importance of hydration many times, and I’m sure you already know everything.
-I just want to remind you of the key factors – staying hydrated means drinking water, tea, and some coffee, and not juice and energy drinks.
-I won’t go into great detail about juices and energy drinks, but in addition to containing additives and sweeteners, they also contain hidden sugars.
-The need for water depends on the time of year, weather, and how active we are, but drinking 2–4 l of water and tea is recommended.
-Green tea and coffee increase insulin sensitivity and speed up metabolism, so you can use them without adding sugar or artificial sweeteners.
-This all may sound to complicated, but trust me – it’s not.
-Once you change your habits and learn to follow the basic rules, you’ll be wondering how you could ever live any differently.
+You have listened to the importance of rehydration many times and I am sure you already know everything.
+I just want to remind you the most important thing - rehydration involves the intake of water, teas and some coffee, not juices and energy drinks.
+I will not talk about the composition of juices and energy drinks, but besides containing additives, sweeteners, they often contain hidden sugars as well.
+Water requirements vary depending on the season, weather, activity, but it would be ideal to bring 2-4l of water or tea during the day.
+Green tea and coffee increase insulin sensitivity and speed up metabolism, so you can use them without the addition of sugars and artificial sweeteners.
+This may sound complicated to you, but believe it is not.
+As soon as you change your habits, and learn to follow the basic rules, you will wonder how you could have been eating differently at all.